ansible/ansible/docsite/rst/playbooks_vault.rst

     ansible-vault rekey foo.yml bar.yml baz.yml

 This command can rekey multiple data files at once and will ask for the original password and also the new password.
+To disable the password prompts you can use the `--vault-password-file` and, for this command, the `--vault-new-password-file` options, see :ref:`_running_a_playbook_with_vault`.

 .. _encrypting_files: